refact0r/midnight-discord/README.md

 ## flavors

-flavors are customized presets of midnight. screenshots coming soon!
+flavors are preset customizations for midnight. screenshots coming soon!

 to use a flavor, follow the install instructions above but download the flavor theme file of your choice instead of `midnight.theme.css`.